 - Offer enough harness adjustability, or size variations, to fit a range of body types and sizes

 In order to offer these foundational features of a truly great outdoor photo pack, none of them come cheap.
-The Wandrd Fernweh is no exception to that, and this means its features and comfort will be closely scrutinized by potential buyers.
+The WANDRD Fernweh is no exception to that, coming in at $349 before you choose your camera insert.
+This price point means its features and comfort will be closely scrutinized by potential buyers and me!

-Have Wandrd ticked all the right boxes with the Fernweh backpack?
+Has WANDRD ticked all the right boxes with the Fernweh backpack?
 Can it live up to their claims of being a backpacking bag that holds a camera, instead of a camera bag that can go on a hike?
-In this review I’ll dig into these questions and explain all the features of the bag in detail.
-Let’s go!
+In this review, I’ll dig into these questions and explain all the features of the bag in detail.

 Table of Contents